kepingwang/leetcode-notes/notes.md

 LC162 Find Peak Element in Array.
 O(log(n)) required.
 For some very simple array search problem, try to find log(n) solution!
 Find local maximum, mid2 = mid1+1, compare `nums[mid1]` and `nums[mid2]`

+LC139 Word Break
+Given a string s and a dictionary of words dict, determine if s can be segmented into a space-separated sequence of one or more dictionary words.
+For example, given
+s = "leetcode",
+dict = ["leet", "code"].
+Return true because "leetcode" can be segmented as "leet code".
+1. Dynamic Programming
+2. DFS + memoization, with Trie optimization.